backdrop-contrib/content_type_clone/README.txt

 ------------

-Content Type Clone alows users with the "Administer content types" permission to clone content types in one click
+Content Type Clone alows users with the "Administer content types" permission to clone content types in one click.

 REQUIREMENTS